PoS Bayesian Framework for Pivotal Oncology Trials

 Population level model

-The population level treatment effect, , is assumed to come from a mixture prior:
+The population level treatment effect, , is assumed to come from a mixture prior with a random mixing weight:

 with the following components: